5 health benefits of drinking cold water

 Year in and year out, improving one’s health, losing weight, and getting fit compete for the top spot on Americans’ list of New Year’s resolutions.
 While water is necessary for the survival of life, it also has remarkable health benefits.
 Nothing feels quite as good as quenching your thirst with a glass of ice water.
 Many of us have heard the simple 8×8 recommended rule of thumb –> drink eight 8 oz. glasses of water per day, which is equivalent to 2 liters of water or a half gallon!
 While there are known wellness advantages of drinking hot water, cold water has always been misunderstood.
 In this blog, we will highlight the health benefits of consuming cold water, so that you can fully utilize its benefits.

 We all know that fast metabolism rate is an indicator of good health.
+Many people are under the misconception that cold water causes you to gain weight by slowing down your metabolism.
+This is not true!
+Drinking cold water actually boosts your metabolism.
 According to an article published in Active magazine, German researchers recently found that drinking six cups of cold water a day (approximately 48 oz.) can raise resting metabolism by about 50 calories each day — which is about as much as you would burn if you walked for 15 minutes.
-The reason seems obvious - your body has to work more aggressively in order to maintain the internal temperature, and while doing so it burns more sugars and fats thus leading to weight loss.
+The reason seems obvious – your body has to work more aggressively in order to maintain the internal temperature, and while doing so it burns more sugars and fats thus leading to weight loss.

 The good news is that cold water is an excellent workout partner.
-According to WebMD, a review of several studies revealed that people drink about 50 percent more cold or cool water compared to warm water when they exercise -- and as a result are less dehydrated.
+According to WebMD, a review of several studies revealed that people drink about 50 percent more cold or cool water compared to drinking warm water when they exercise — and as a result are less dehydrated.
 Other studies have shown that people who exercise in heat and humidity have a gradual rise in core body temperature when they drink cold rather than lukewarm water.
 Whether running, cycling or lifting weights, it appears that cold water drinkers are able to exercise longer without feeling exhausted.
 While hitting the gym or going for a run, to keep your body well hydrated and cooled down, pack a bottle of H2O filled with ice cubes.
+Coldwater is an excellent way to cool off after working out (or even before) because it can help reduce inflammation and soreness.
+And if you have a headache, try holding some ice cubes in your hands for 30 seconds.
+The cold will numb the pain!

 Cold water activates sensors just under our skin, which then increase our heart rate and add an adrenaline rush to give us that skittish and alive feeling.
 Adrenaline helps in keeping you alert and mentally ready.
 Research has shown that other than caffeine, drinking ice water helps you to stay attentive and more focused.
 Having an alert mind by better adrenaline production, leads to making quicker decisions; hence improving your decision-making skills.
 Adrenaline not only has the capacity to uplift your mind but it also increases the body’s tendency to bear pain.
 This is the reason why people involved in accidents are often given a cold glass of water so their mind can stay alert, and their body feels less pain as compared to the trauma it experienced.